COVID-19 and Winter Storm update Feb 2021:

 I am a big proponent of UFE because I see how well it works for my patients.
 But you don't need to take my word for it.
 For an objective review of treatment options for fibroids, please see Information for Patients on treatment options for Fibroids on UpToDate.com

-UpToDate is "...one of the most respected medical information resources in the world, used by more than 600,000 doctors and thousands of patients to find answers to medical questions"
+UpToDate is self-proclaimed as "...one of the most respected medical information resources in the world, used by more than 600,000 doctors and thousands of patients to find answers to medical questions" .
+(Personally, I refer to UpToDate at least a few times every week as I treat a large number of patients with many different conditions)

 Here is an article from US News and World Report about a woman who almost had a hysterectomy in 2018.
 She saw 5 gynecologists and all of them recommended hysterectomy without mentioning UFE as an option.
 She did her homework and discovered UFE.